 Inventory Liquidation & Overstock: What Do These Terms Mean and How Can They Save Homeowners Money?

-When you’re researching ways to cut costs on getting a new HVAC system, you’ll quickly come across terms like inventory liquidation, overstock HVAC equipment, or surplus HVAC.
+When you're researching ways to cut costs on a new HVAC system, you'll quickly come across terms like inventory liquidation, overstock HVAC equipment, or surplus HVAC.
 So what do those labels actually mean?
-Are they just risky ways to save money, or will you actually get a good deal?
+Are they risky ways to save money, or will you actually get a good deal?
+This guide covers what you need to know so you can confidently decide whether liquidation or surplus inventory is right for your home.
+(For help choosing the system itself, see our discount HVAC buying guide.)

 This discount HVAC buying guide covers everything you need to know, so you can confidently decide whether liquidation HVAC or surplus inventory will be the best option for your home.